yigbt/deepFPlearn/README.md

 Finally, if you like to work in PyCharm, you can also create a run-configuration in PyCharm using the `dfpl/__main__.py` script and providing the commandline arguments there.

-# Please note that:

-This work has been submitted in a research paper and is currently under review.
-You may read the preprint @bioRxiv: https://doi.org/10.1101/2021.06.24.449697

-For questions, comments please contact me: jana.schor@ufz.de